-After you've selected all the files you would like to recover, click the Download button.
+After you've selected all the files you would like to recover, click the Extract to... button or Download as .zip button (all files and folders you selected will be downloaded as a single .zip archive).
 You will see the default browser pop-up window (as for the right mouse click -> Save target as... pop-up) where you can select the destination for saving the selected backup files.
-All files and folders you selected will be downloaded there as a single .zip archive.